open-mmlab/PowerPaint/README.md

 -
 **December 22, 2023**

 - The logical error in loading ControlNet has been rectified.
-The `gradio_PowerPaint.py` file and [Online Demo](https://openxlab.org.cn/apps/detail/rangoliu/PowerPaint) have also been updated
+The `gradio_PowerPaint.py` file and [Online Demo](https://openxlab.org.cn/apps/detail/rangoliu/PowerPaint) have also been updated.

 ## Next